 Initial response actions are usually performed under the general management category.
-In addition to initial responses, other activities which fall under this category include, but are not limited to, personnel and travel costs associated with conducting complaint investigations of sites that are not assigned a specific site number, initial complaint investigations prior to having specific site numbers assigned to a site, administrative support for the purchase and repair of equipment utilized on all sites, and field sampling equipment and safety supplies.
+In addition to initial responses, other activities that fall under this category include, but are not limited to: personnel and travel costs associated with conducting complaint investigations of sites that are not assigned a specific site number, initial complaint investigations prior to having specific site numbers assigned to a site, administrative support for the purchase and repair of equipment utilized on all sites, and field sampling equipment and safety supplies.
 General administrative functions associated with research and clerical support are also included in this category.
-Two sites were addressed under the general administrative fund during Fiscal Year 2019.
+Three sites were addressed under the general administrative fund during Fiscal Year (FY) 2020.

 Funding for AHSCF activities is generated by fees from hazardous waste disposal at the Chemical Waste Management hazardous waste landfill in Emelle, Alabama, and reimbursements from potentially responsible parties (PRPs).
-For fiscal year 2019, fee revenue were \$172,670.37.
+For FY2020, fee revenue were \$142,089.11.

-2019 Response Activities
+2020 Response Activities